 - In any other circumstances where you may be required to have a COVID swab prior to admission, you will be contacted by the pre-admission swabbing team and an appointment will be made for you.

 - If your GP has referred you to the COVID-19 Testing Centre at St. Vincent’s University Hospital this Testing Centre is located next door to Carew House and Breast Check on the immediate left hand side as you enter the campus from Merrion Road (Eircode: D04 TC63).

 Our Infection Control team maintain the highest standards and all areas are continually disinfected throughout the hospital and all staff are required to wear face masks at all times.

 Prior to attending the hospital, patients are reminded of the benefits of ensuring that contact is minimised with people outside of their immediate social group to the greatest possible extent and that social distancing, mask wearing and hand washing/sanitising is used to minimise infection risk on a daily basis.

-To ensure social distancing, we have strict systems in place to reduce times in waiting areas.
-To avoid congestion, we have introduced a number of safety measures.
-Patients are asked to arrive on time for all appointments and where possible, attend your appointment alone.
-If you arrive to the hospital early, we would ask you to wait in your car or outside the building to avoid internal congestion.
+- If you arrive to the hospital early, we would ask you to wait in your car or outside the building to avoid internal congestion.
 If you happen to be delayed, please phone the relevant department to let them know.